Bugs in Quantum Computing Platforms: An Empirical Study: Results

 \begin{answerbox} \textbf{Answer to RQ4:} Among the \totRealBugAnnotated{} studied bugs, there are various recurring bug patterns.
 We find both patterns known from other domains, e.g., incorrect API uses (26 bugs) and type problems (18 bugs), and quantum-specific bug patterns, e.g., wrong or incomplete intermediate representations (29 bugs), mistakes related to the order or count of qubits (8 bugs), and mistakes in encoding the underlying mathematical formulas into numeric computations (11 bugs). \end{answerbox}

 \paragraph{Implications}

 Our analysis of recurring bug patterns motivates several lines of future work.
-The fact that there are several quantum-specific bug patterns shows a need for new techniques that target such bugs.
-For example, we envision bug detection tools that address common yet domain-specific problems in a pattern-by-pattern basis, similar to existing static bug detectors~\cite{Aftandilian2012}.
+First, the fact that there are quantum-specific bug patterns shows a need for new techniques that target such bugs.
+For example, we envision bug detection tools that address common yet domain-specific problems in a pattern-by-pattern basis, similar to existing static bug detectors~\cite{aftandilianBuildingUsefulProgram2012}.
 Our annotated bug dataset can serve as a starting point for measuring the detection abilities of such bug detectors.

-The observation that there are almost no bugs that are both type-related and quantum-specific motivates work on type systems to reason about quantum abstractions.
+Second, the observation that there are almost no bugs that are both type-related and quantum-specific motivates work on type systems to reason about quantum abstractions.
 For example, such type systems could help reduce wrong concept bugs by representing different concepts with different types.

-Finally, the prevalence of incorrect numerical computation bugs underlines the need for developers of quantum computing platforms to carefully check the implementations of the underlying mathematical concepts.
+Third, the prevalence of incorrect numerical computation bugs underlines the need for developers of quantum computing platforms to carefully check the implementations of the underlying mathematical concepts.
+Fourth, generic end-to-end approaches, such as differential testing, could be adapted to find bugs in quantum computing platforms, as shown by \citet{wangQDiffDifferentialTesting2021}.
+We also expect existing techniques for generating realistic programs, such as based on learning from a corpus of existing programs, to be useful for detecting quantum-related bugs.
+Finally, most quantum-specific bugs, such as incorrect qubit order, incorrect scheduling, or incorrect numerical computation, happen in components independent of the execution environment.
+This fact implies that, while waiting for future error-corrected quantum computers, the use of simulators is a good and viable option to test quantum platforms since execution on simulators can successfully trigger a large part of these bug patterns.

-\subsection{RQ5: How Complex are the Bug Fixes?}
+\subsection{RQ5: How Complex Are the Bug Fixes?}

-Motivated by the recent progress on synthesizing program transformations~\cite{Gao2020,Miltner2019} and automated program repair~\cite{cacm2019-program-repair,oopsla2019,Li2020a,Berabi2021}, we study the complexity of the bug fixes applied in quantum computing platforms.
+Motivated by the recent progress on synthesizing program transformations~\cite{Gao2020,Miltner2019} and automated program repair~\cite{baderGetafixLearningFix2019,cacm2019-program-repair,liDLFixContextbasedCode2020,berabiTFixLearningFix2021}, we study the complexity of the bug fixes applied in quantum computing platforms.
 We measure complexity as the number of lines changed to fix a bug.
 Figure~\ref{fig:quantum_vs_classical_and_complexity} shows the number of bugs with a specific number of changed lines in its fix.
 The stacked bars show the number of quantum-specific and classical bugs.
 For example, there are \nBugsQuantumOneLiner{} quantum-specific bugs and \nBugsClassicalOneLiner{} classical bugs that can be fixed by changing only one line.